Siddhu609/bluetooth-chat-app/README.md

 Bluetooth instant messaging app for Android,

-Screenshots here (more to be posted soon): http://imgur.com/a/Esmbt (Not Updated, will update soon)

 How it works:
   - To send messages and images, we transmit them in formatted byte arrays in the following format: